d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

     break
 ```

-We are now ready to work with the FashionMNIST dataset in the sections that follow.
+We are now ready to work with the Fashion-MNIST dataset in the sections that follow.

 ## Summary